ECCC-ASTD-MRD/librmn/src/fst/README.md

 //! \return TRUE (1) if a record was found, FALSE (0) or a negative number otherwise (not found, file not open, etc.) int32_t fst24_find_next(
     fst_query* const query, //!< [in] Query used for the search.
 Must be for an open file.
-    //!> [in,out] Will contain record information if found and, optionally, metadata (if included in the search query).
+    //!> [in,out] Will contain record information if found and, optionally, metadata (if included in search).
-    //!> If NULL, we will only check for the existence of a match to the query, without extracting any information from
+    //!> If NULL, we will only check for the existence of a match to the query, without extracting any data from that
-    //!> that match.
-If not NULL, must be a valid, initialized record. fst_record* record
+    //!> match.
+If not NULL, must be a valid, initialized record. fst_record * const record
 );

 //!
 Read the next record (data and all) that corresponds to the given query criteria.